animir/node-rate-limiter-flexible/README.md

 * `blockDuration` `Default: 0` Block key for `blockDuration` seconds, if `blockOnPointsConsumed` or more points are consumed

-* `inMemoryLimiter` `Default: undefined` RateLimiterMemory object to store limits in process memory, when Redis comes up with any error.
+* `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis comes up with any error.
+Additional RateLimiterRedis or RateLimiterMemory can be used as insurance.
-Be careful when use it in cluster or in distributed app.
+Be careful when use RateLimiterMemory in cluster or in distributed app.
 It may result to floating number of allowed actions.
 If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.